Cookies managing

 Photo courtesy of Svetlana

-Once this old gentleman went to feed the dogs with his son’s friend and a 16-year old boy, and that was when the shelling started.
-The old man and the teenager were killed on the spot, and the man got a stomach wound and lost his leg.
+I lived in apartment #6, and there was an elderly couple in apartment #1.
+They had adult children, and these elderly folks would go to feed the dogs that their kids were breeding.
+Once this old granddad went to feed the dogs with his son’s friend and a 16-year-old boy, and that was when shelling started.
+The old man and the teenager were killed on the spot, and the other man got a stomach wound and lost his leg.
 He was taken to the hospital, and we had to rummage through our first aid supplies, trying to find anything, even nasal drops.
-He had a head wound as well, and there was fluid collecting in the nasal cavity, so they were worried about possible brain swelling.
+He had a head wound as well, and there was fluid collecting in this nose, so they were afraid of possible brain swelling.

 We understand that Russians have not been our brothers for a long time

-Girls from 3 to 10 years old with torn genitals were brought to hospitals - only three survived, the rest died from internal bleeding
+Girls from 3 to 10 years old with torn genitals were being brought to hospitals — only three survived, the rest died from internal bleeding

 We accidentally found out about the evacuation buses arranged through the synagogue

-The only source of information was the radio - my neighbor connected it to me through a mobile phone, and attached a wire in it.
+The only source of information was the radio — my neighbor connected it to me through a mobile phone, and attached a wire in it.
 We charged the phones from our neighbors’ solar panels.
 But there was basically no reception, only live communication.
-I would go out, chat with the neighbors and looked at which side the black smoke was coming from.
+I would go out, chat with the neighbors looked at which direction the black smoke was coming from.
 And run back home.

 In Kyiv we waited a week for an evacuation bus from the synagogue in Podol to Hungary – where my daughter and grandson live.
-Already in Budapest, I contacted the Israeli embassy, passed consulare check, and on May 10th the Jewish Agency put us on a flight.
+Already in Budapest, I contacted the Israeli embassy, passed the consular check, and on May 10th the Jewish Agency put us on a flight.
 My first impression was: these are my people.
 We were met by a group of soldiers at the Ben-Gurion airport.
 Their badges read: Sergei, Anton, Roman, Dmitriy…

 The testimony was chronicled on May 17, 2022